ruby-cute/ruby-cute/examples/g5k-tutorial.md

 In the following section we will see how
 `pry` can be used to setup an experiment step by step using **Ruby-Cute**.

+Pry can be customized by creating the file `.pryrc`.
+We will create this file with the following content in order to choose our prefered editor:

+    $ cat > ~/.pryrc << EOF
+    Pry.config.editor = "emacs"
+    EOF

 ## First experiment: Infiniband performance test

 Here, we will use **Ruby-cute** to carry out an experiment.